LB presents the Full Story of a Football Manager who is best known by the Nickname ‘Pep‘.

 Pep Guardiola Books:

-Pep Guardiola has authored good number of books sold in Amazon among which are “The hell out of tiki-taka and the evolution”.
+Pep Guardiola has authored a good number of books sold on Amazon, among which are “The hell out of tiki-taka and the evolution”.

-The evolution talks about his challenges in football coaching careers and depicting to readers on how he surmounted it to become a successful world football coach.
+The evolution talks about his challenges in football coaching careers and depicts to readers how he surmounted it to become a successful world football coach.